 Summary

-Cellar is a design, writing, and mapping project by Nina Nervegna and Felix Garner-Davis, conducting speculative, repair-oriented research into sites around Naarm-Melbourne.
+Cellar is a design, writing, and mapping project by Nina Nervegna and Felix Garner-Davis.
+It involves material practice and speculative, repair-oriented research into sites around Naarm-Melbourne.

 Background

 Nina and Felix studied art and literature before moving into architecture.
 They work together at Garner Davis Architects.
-Their graduate thesis at the Melbourne School of Design, Limb, proposed a reparative rainwater-management and pollination network in Fishermans Bend, developing prosthetic habitats for birds, bats, bees, butterflies, and people, as well as reconfigurations of pedestrian and cyclist flow.
-The approach built on existing yet under-resourced community ventures, charting a systematic and design-centric framework that integrated methodologies for engaging stakeholders like CitiPower.
-It received the Bates Smart Award.
-Nina also received the Edward Fielder Billson Medal and the Ernest Fooks Memorial Award.
+There, they deliver small, neorationalist civic interventions and buildings, and test processes for design advocacy at the edges of municipal procurement.
+Their graduate thesis at the Melbourne School of Design, Limb, proposed a reparative rainwater-management and pollination network in Fishermans Bend, developing prosthetic structures for birds, bats, bees, butterflies, and people, alongside reconfigurations of pedestrian and cyclist flow.
+The approach built on under-resourced community ventures, integrating a design-centric framework for engaging institutional stakeholders like CitiPower.
+It has been exhibited at the Robin Boyd Foundation and 3553, and recognised with the Bates Smart Award.
+Nina has also received the Ernest Fooks Memorial Award and the Edward Fielder Billson Medal.

 Training

 Nina holds a BVA in painting from Sydney College of the Arts, an MDes in service design from the University of Technology Sydney, and an MArch from the MSD.
-Felix holds a BA (Hons) in literary studies from Monash University, and an MArch from the MSD.
+Felix holds a BA (Hons) in literary studies from Monash University, focused on spatial poetics and Gothic literature, and an MArch from the MSD.
 He formerly edited Malevolent Soap, a journal of international poetry and fiction.
 His collection drone was published by no more poetry in 2021.

 Method

-Nina and Felix continue to interweave these interests, viewing Cellar as a vehicle for applied curiosity and epistemic friction.
-They believe that architectural ethics, knowledges, and praxes are energised by transdisciplinary experimentation.
-Collaboratively, they investigate co-authorship, affect, aesthetics, weirdness, autotheory, urban ecology, and design for dis/ability.
-Their individual projects bifurcate this field, exploring architectural and geopoetic expressions of griefwork and the eco-gothic.
+Nina and Felix continue to interweave these interests, viewing Cellar as a vehicle for applied curiosity and epistemic friction, and as an intensifier of their small-practice commitment.
+They believe that architectural ethics, knowledges, and praxes necessitate disciplined formal expression as well as transdisciplinary experimentation.
+In that zone, they work collaboratively with spatial and material tools to investigate co-authorship, affect, aesthetics, spectrality, autotheory, urban ecology, and design for dis/ability.
+Their individual speculations distil these concerns, developing fusions of built form and spatio-material poetry that explore intersections among architecture, griefwork, and the eco-gothic.

 Contact